fmalina/revisions-blocl/activism/thenewdigitalage.md

 Third, states will have to practice two foreign policies and two domestic policies—one for the virtual world and one for the physical world—and these policies may appear contradictory.
-States will launch cyber attacks against countries they wouldn’t dream of targeting militarily.
+States will launch cyber attacks against countries they wouldn't dream of targeting militarily.
 They’ll allow for the venting of dissent online, but viciously patrol the town square looking for vocal dissidents to crack down on.
 States will support emergency telecommunications interventions without even considering putting boots (or